 Boot file: refers to the file initializes the switch, also referred to as the ROM upgrade file (Large size file can be compressed as IMAGE file).
 In switch, the boot file is allowed to save in ROM only.
-Switch mandates the path and the name of two boot files to be flash:/boot.rom and flash:/config.rom.
+Switch mandates the name of the boot file to be boot.rom.